-Formative assessment is an integral part of daily lessons and is first and foremost the essence of helping making our pupils make instant progress in their design knowledge and in their skills.
+Formative assessment is an integral part of daily lessons and is first and foremost the essence of helping making our pupils make instant progress in their scientific knowledge and in their skills.
 This is done through a mixture of high-level questioning, discussion, Oracy activities and written work.

-We use live marking and feedback to enable teachers to target next steps for pupils effectively.
+We use live marking and feedback to enable teachers to target next steps for pupils effectively (See Feedback Policy).
 Opportunities for children to review and improve their learning are embedded into each lesson.
 Children are given the opportunity to evaluate their own work, and that of their peers.
 During and on completion of a piece of work, the teacher responds, identifying areas for development.
 Children's work is valued, celebrated and displayed around the class and school.

-At the end of each term, a written report is given to parents that show whether a child is achieving the required standard in DT, and these are discussed with parents with strategies to move learning forward being discussed.
+At the end of each term, a written report is given to parents that show whether a child is achieving the required standard in science, and these are discussed with parents with strategies to move learning forward being discussed and support for how to close gaps to age related levels if needed.

-Each unit is assessed to show whether a child is at age related levels, exceeding, meeting and not yet met.
-These provide a 'snapshot in time' of pupils' understanding related to age related expectations; help us to analyse current trends and also hone in on vulnerable groups that might require further support.
-If a child is working below, specific areas are fed back to parents and also highlighted in the assessments so that future teachers know what areas need more work to ensure a solid foundation to new learning.
+Each unit is assessed to show whether a child is at age related levels, exceeding, meeting or having not yet met these criteria.
+These provide a 'snapshot in time' of pupils' understanding related to age related expectations, help us to analyse current trends and also hone in on vulnerable groups that might require further support.
+If a child is working below, specific areas are fed back to parents to support learning and also highlighted in the assessments so that future teachers know what areas need more work to ensure a solid foundation to new learning.